 ABOUT CHAS SEED GRANTS

 The Center for Health Administration Studies (CHAS) at the Crown Family School of Social Work, Policy, and Practice is proud to offer our Seed Grant program.
-This program aims to support promising health services and policy research projects at the University of Chicago by providing modest research funding for a limited time (usually two years) to enable eligible investigators to explore the feasibility of a concept related to the mission of the Center and generate sufficient data to pursue it through other funding mechanisms.
+This program aims to support promising health services and policy research projects at the University of Chicago by providing modest research funding for a limited time (two years) to enable eligible investigators to explore the feasibility of a concept related to the mission of the Center and generate sufficient data to pursue it through other funding mechanisms.
 CHAS seeks to fund projects that display sound research design with high potential impact on health services and policies affecting the disadvantaged.